-Unit 3 and Unit 4
+Unit 4

-Across the two units, students extend and apply their skills, knowledge and understanding of music to create, communicate and evaluate music ideas with increasing depth and complexity.
-They continue to develop and consolidate aural and music literacy skills, learning how the elements of music can be applied, combined, and manipulated when listening, performing, composing, and analysing music.
+Students confidently engage in music-making as performers and/or composers, individually and collaboratively.
+They continue to develop and consolidate their music literacy, learning how the elements and characteristics of music can be applied, combined, and manipulated when performing, composing, listening to and analysing music.